 Never knowingly not in search of an argument – or for that matter, short of a contradiction – the DUP appears indifferent to being ruled by a Catholic PM who has imposed a customs border between NI and Britain.

-The party that clamoured for “More!” from Boris Johnson, after he addressed their annual party conference, has said relatively little about ‘the betrayal of northern Ireland,’ much less comment on his conversion to the ‘Popish heresy’.
+The party that clamoured for “More!” from Boris Johnson, after he addressed their annual party conference, to date has said relatively little about ‘the betrayal of northern Ireland,’ much less commented on his conversion to the ‘Popish heresy’.

-‘Comment,’ in such circumstances, being a genteel euphemism for loyalism’s traditional orgy of barricading “the Queen’s highway” and throwing missiles at “Her Majesty’s constabulary”.
+‘Comment,’ in such circumstances, being a genteel euphemism for loyalism’s traditional orgy of barricading “the Queen’s highway” and throwing missiles at “Her Majesty’s constabulary” when the occasion suits them.

 In fact, 100 years after they took to the streets with the slogan ‘Home Rule is Rome Rule,’ unionism appears strangely uninterested in the fact that a ‘papist’ is in power.